-So you want a sunroom, eh?
-Us too!
+So you need some sunroom ideas on a budget, eh?
+We did too!
 We built our sunroom on a budget of $15,000 all-in: here’s how we did it.

 When we moved into our home, it felt huge.
 And to us, it was!
 Compared to our 777 square-foot apartment, our new house was a mini mansion—clocking in at almost 1,300 square feet!
 We could do big-house things now, like shop at Costco and store toilet paper for months (a little-known feature that would save our behinds come 2020).

 But as our circle of friends increased in our new town, and family and friends came for weekend visits, we realized our 150-square foot living-room-slash-dining-room was a bit petite.
 By no means was it unlivable (and believe you me, we made it work for years!), but a little more elbow room would’ve been…nice.